James Snyder (actor): Professional career

 Snyder's voice can be heard on the studio recording of Bare: A Pop Opera, which was released on October 30, 2007.
 His first solo album, L.A.
-Curse, was released on March 20, 2008.
+Curse, was released on March 20, 2008 on the Lionsgate Records label.
 He also released a single in 2018 called "Old River Road."

 Snyder performed as Billy Bigelow in Carousel at the Goodspeed Opera House in East Haddam, Connecticut, which ran from July 13, 2012, to September 29, 2012.

 On August 7, 2013, it was announced that Snyder would join the cast of If/Then, a new musical opening on Broadway in Spring 2014, with a pre-Broadway run at the National Theater in Washington, D.C. from November 5 – December 8, 2013.
 Snyder played the role of Josh, an army doctor who meets and falls in love with Liz (Elizabeth) (played by Idina Menzel) on her first day back in Madison Square Park in New York City.
 The musical opened on March 30, 2014.
 He was next seen as Prince Henry in the world premiere of the musical Ever After, which is based on the 1998 film of the same name.
 In November 2016 he originated the role of "Nate" in Broadway's first a capella musical, In Transit at the Circle in the Square Theater.

 Beginning March 20, 2019, Snyder assumed the role of Harry Potter in the Broadway production of Harry Potter and the Cursed Child.
 He was suspended from the play in November 2021, pending an investigation, after a complaint about his conduct was filed by Diane Davis, who portrayed Ginny Potter.
-The investigation concluded in January 2022 and Snyder was subsequently fired from the production.
+In January 2022, the producers stated that Snyder’s engagement with the production had ended following the investigation.

+In 2023, he appeared as Dr. Miles Bauer in NCIS and played Harold Hill in the Broadway At Music Circus production of The Music Man in Sacramento.